A two-week Yunnan Itinerary – Yunnan Trekking and Travel

 Several local eateries were located just a very short walk away from our hotel, and at 11pm, absolutely famished, we ran to the nearest one hoping it was still open.
 We selected several skewers of different meats, vegetables and sausages accompanied by noodles, without really knowing what we were ordering, or how much that would cost us.
 We had no idea of the price of local food but we were starving at this point, so we must have ordered about 15-20 skewers.
 We were happily surprised when the total cost of the meal came up to just 43 RMB (about €5.50)!

-Yunnan Travel – Day 2 – Explore Kunming
+Yunnan Itinerary – Day 2 – Explore Kunming

-Not being very fond of cities, we were not particularly looking forward to exploring Kunming and had thought about skipping it altogether when planning our two-week itinerary for Yunnan, but eventually figured out that we needed to spend a day there for logistical reasons.
+Not being very fond of cities, we were not particularly looking forward to exploring Kunming and had thought about skipping it altogether when planning our two-week Yunnan itinerary, but eventually figured out that we needed to spend a day there for logistical reasons.
 The large, relaxed, unassuming city caught us by surprise, so much so that we thoroughly enjoyed discovering its attractions via its very convenient metro system.

 Our favourite destination in Kunming was without doubt the Yuantong Temple, a large, pretty place of prayer with bridges and pools, full of friendly locals wanting to show us around and talk to us (alas we couldn’t speak Mandarin!) whilst smiling warmly the whole time.
 A kitchen inside the temple grounds offers huge bowls of vegetarian meals for free and we happily joined the locals on long tables under some canopies.
 Entrance fee: 6 RMB (about €0.75).